 Current City: Washington, DC

 Why did you choose McCourt?
-I chose McCourt because I really wanted a program that would blend my interest in producing research designed to help low-income families and children with having that research reach the populations for which it is intended.
+I chose McCourt because I really wanted a program that would blend my interest in producing research designed to help low-income families with having that research reach the populations for whom it is intended.
 Very few programs in the country offer and encourage such an applied research paradigm, and there are even fewer programs that offer students a dual degree program in public policy and psychology, so I am grateful to both McCourt and the Psychology Department for having a niche that fits my career interests so well.

 Undergraduate University, degree, and major: Fordham University, B.S. in Psychology

 Hobbies/ Interests: Playing volleyball, doing yoga, going hiking